millerk22/emc2-labs/EMC2-Labs-Winter/lab21.rst

     :align: center

 Normally you will be able to load the data using ``sklearn.datasets.fetch_openml`` or ``tensorflow.keras.datasets.mnist``.
-However, because of Codebuddy's lack of internet access, we will be using a subset of the data that had been loaded into a csv file.
+However, because of Codebuddy's lack of internet access, we will be using 5000 samples of the data that has been loaded into a csv file.
-5000 samples of the data to be exact.
 You will be given the data in a pandas dataframe with columns ``data`` and ``label``.
 The ``data`` column is 28x28 pixels of the image given as a ``numpy.ndarray``.
 The ``label`` column is the digit that the image represents.